We believe in…

 - Asylum Seeker Resource Centre

 - Committed to ensuring our Youth Mentor Training is a truly global program, ensuring support for youth is accessible to as many communities as possible.
-So far we’ve had students join us from Zambia, Nigeria, South Africa, Spain, France, UK, Belgium, Ireland, Canada, USA, Malaysia, China, Thailand, New Zealand, Myanmar, Hong Kong, Australia and Sweden.
+So far we’ve had students join us from Zambia, Nigeria, South Africa, Spain, France, UK, Belgium, Ireland, Canada, USA, Malaysia, China, Thailand, New Zealand, Myanmar, Hong Kong, Australia, Oman, Tanzania, Cayman Islands and Sweden.

 - Committed to providing free and low cost resources, events and coaching opportunities to tweens, teens, parents and mentors.
-In 2019 we facilitated 3 workshops that were by gold coin donation, provided pro-bono 1:1 coaching to a number of students, provided pro-bono keynote speeches, provided scholarship positions in a number of our programs, and created a number of free downloadable PDFs for parents and mentors, blog posts, a podcast series and more.
+For example, facilitating a number of in-person workshops by gold coin donation each year for the local community, provided pro-bono 1:1 coaching to a number of students, provided pro-bono keynote speeches, provided scholarship positions in a number of our programs, and created a number of free downloadable PDFs for parents and mentors, blog posts, a podcast series and more.
 We have also worked with some community organisations to ensure students from marginalised backgrounds could access our events through community grants and sponsorships.
-We aim to provide a partnering service in 2020 which links mentors who are in training with teens looking for pro-bono life coaching and mentoring.
+We are also working on providing a partnering service, which links mentors who are in training with teens looking for pro-bono life coaching and mentoring.

-- Committed to ensuring that any youth mentors we promote on this website are equally as dedicated to providing an inclusive space for all by ensuring they have completed an implicit bias test, had an interview with our Director and demonstrated their commitment to continue learning (and unlearning) about social justice issues.
+- Committed to ensuring that any youth mentors we promote on this website or who facilitate classes in our Online Academy are equally as dedicated to providing an inclusive space for all by ensuring they have completed an implicit bias test, demonstrated their commitment to continue learning (and unlearning) about social justice issues and follow our strict Code of Conduct.
 We believe it’s imperative to do this work in order to hold a safe and nurturing space for today’s young folks and want to make sure anyone we promote is equally committed to our values.

 - Committed to working with and building long-lasting relationships with contractors who share our values.
-Some of the businesses we’re honoured to work alongside and who have donated time or resources to our programs include Kylie’s Profesional Mineral Make Up and Everescents Organic Hair Care.
+Some of the businesses we’re honoured to work alongside and who have donated time or resources to our programs include Kylie’s Professional Mineral Make Up and Everescents Organic Hair Care.
+Our administration and support trainer contractors have worked with us for many years.

-- Committed to providing a gentle, empowering, socially-responsible working environment, including flexible working conditions for all of our admin contractors to work from home and choose when suits them to work around family, study and their other business commitments.
+- Committed to providing a gentle, empowering, socially-responsible working environment, including flexible working conditions for all of our admin contractors to work from home and choose when suits them to work around family, study, their health concerns, lifestyle and their other commitments.

 - Committed to ensuring our digital spaces are safe and free of bullying and discrimination.
-We protect people in our online programs from harm from each other through detailed Community Guidelines and Policies, ensuring that all participants in our private Facebook groups have committed to upholding these guidelines.
+We protect people in our online programs from harm from each other through detailed Community Guidelines and Policies, ensuring that all participants in our private Facebook groups and on community calls have committed to upholding these guidelines.
 If breached, members are provided with feedback and, if necessary, removed from the group.

 Our Environmental Footprint